alexbalan08/Sock-price-binary-prediction-using-NLP/README.md

 **Note:** Testing has been done, and code and results might differ from the baseline.

+The labeled dataset I created is available on Kaggle as well: https://www.kaggle.com/datasets/alexbalan08/car-manufacturing-companies-related-newsreports

 Predicting stock price movements based on news, focusing on a specific business sector- car manufacteering